Incorrect OpenBGPd package scripts prevent use of both IPv4 and IPv6

 If someone wants to test and submit a patch to do separate IPv4 and IPv6 "Listen on IP" address boxes, it wouldn't be tough to do, but it doesn't appear to be strictly necessary at this point.
 Using the raw config tab can easily work around it as well.

-#6 Updated by Luzemario Dantas over 3 years ago
+#6 Updated by Luzemario Dantas almost 4 years ago

 Leaving "Listen on IP" blank makes the default IPv4 address "0.0.0.0" to be put on both IPv4 and IPv6 "local-address" directives of raw config when using groups.
 This still prevents bgpd daemon from starting because "0.0.0.0" is a IPv4 dot-formatted address (and the daemon expects a colon formatted address when IPv6 family is used on that group).